vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

         up.
 (See the weird jump when switching back and forth from Chapter 2 to Chapter 3)

-    Bug fix: Navbar images
-        The navbar images aren't actually highlighting
-        the right text.
-These need to be re-generated.

-    Improvement: Navbar Home Button
-        We should add a home button to the navbar.

-        This should wait until the navbar overhaul is complete (listed under big projects)

     Note: Clickable sample
         Not sure where to leave this note, so I'll put it here.